larikraun/slackbotdemo/README.md

 ### This is the source code from my Building SlackBots From Scratch session at the ForLoopWomen 2.0 (23rd of September, 2017)

+The idea we worked with was to query the database for upcoming forloopwomen events.

 To run the project:

  * Clone the project